Skip to main content

 botIdstringrequiredbotId: "xxx"Variable specific to each customer, it corresponds to the identifier of the bot to use.
 This is available in Smart Dashboard, the content administration interface.
 It will be provided by your Account Manager.

-containerIdstringoptionalcontainerId: "my-bot"Identifier of the HTML element in which the Smart Agent will be rendered.
+containerIdstringoptionalcontainerId: "my-bot"Identifier of the HTML element in which Smart Agents will be rendered.
 By default, the value is st-smartbot.
+If no element carries that identifier, Smart Agents is appended to <body> instead.
+See Rendering target.

 authbooloptionalauth: trueEnables or disables the authentication system.
+When enabled, the visitor must log in before the dialogue is available.
 The default value is false.

 uiobjectoptionalui: { display: {...} }User interface parameters (see dedicated section below).